-The LGPS is a funded defined benefit pension scheme, with the assets held in separate trusteeadministered funds.
-The total contribution made for the year ended 31 August 2022 was £268,000 (2021 - £264,000), of which employer's contributions totalled £212,000 (2021 - £202,000) and employees' contributions totalled £ 56,000 (2021 - £62,000).
-The agreed contribution rates for future years are 18 per cent for employers (decreasing to 17.7% on 1 April 2023) and between 5.5 and 12.5 per cent for employees.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate Trusteeadministered funds.
+The total contribution made for the year ended 31 August 2023 was £303,000 (2022 - £268,000), of which employer's contributions totalled £239,000 (2022 - £212,000) and employees' contributions totalled £ 64,000 (2022 - £56,000).
+The agreed contribution rates for future years are 17.1 per cent for employers (18.3% from April 2023) and between 5.5 and 12.5 per cent for employees.

-As described in note the LGPS obligation relates to the employees of the academy, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year.
-The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the academy at the balance sheet date.
+As described in note the LGPS obligation relates to the employees of the Academy, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year.
+The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the Academy at the balance sheet date.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of Academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.